cheshtaaagarrwal/Placement-Preparation-Problems/README.md

 ### Contributing Guides :

--   Find appropiate issue that you want to contibute to.
+-   Find appropiate issue that you want to contribute to.
 Ask for assignment.
 -   Fork the repo.
 -   Code.
 -   Do PR.
--   Merge (if appropiate)